 Following the war and from his post as assistant commissioner, General Saxton believed that all South Carolinians required a mutually beneficial free-labor system, as opposed to what he considered the racially unjust Black Code.
 Moreover, Saxton knew that most white landowners were unlikely to treat the freedmen fairly.
 Although the general faced a shrinking budget and a dwindling staff in the closing months of 1865, he continued to work in what he believed was in the best interest of African Americans.
+Just as they had done earlier in the year, Saxton's staff drafted model labor contracts for black workers to use when they negotiated with white landowners.
+These contract templates helped mitigate some of the more discriminatory aspects of the typically biased work agreements and assisted African Americans in obtaining fair wages and reasonable working conditions.
+Despite his limited resources the general continued to pressure landowners.
+These later versions of Saxton's contract fees due per worker employed.
+As one might imagine, Saxton's efforts did little to endear whites to his agency and likely contributed to his removal from his position within the Bureau.

-25 Ira Berlin, Barbara J. Fields, Steven F. Miller, Joseph P Reidy, and Leslie S. Rowland, Slaves No More: Three Essays in Emancipation and the Civil War (Cambridge: Cambridge University Press, 2007), 103.
+&lt;sup>25 Ira Berlin, Barbara J. Fields, Steven F. Miller, Joseph P Reidy, and Leslie S. Rowland, Slaves No More: Three Essays in Emancipation and the Civil War (Cambridge: Cambridge University Press, 2007), 103.